leonsarmiento/NWIS_Data_Visualizer_public/README.md

 pip install watchdog  # Improves Streamlit performance
 ```

+## Streamlit Hub Deployment Notes

+When deploying to Streamlit Hub, be aware that some Streamlit functions and parameters may not be fully supported in the deployed environment.
+For example, the `use_container_width=True` parameter in `st.image()` calls can cause TypeError exceptions on Streamlit Hub due to version differences.

+To avoid such issues:
+1. Always test your application locally before deployment
+2. Check for parameter compatibility across different Streamlit versions
+3. Implement fallback mechanisms for optional features
+4. Use version-specific parameters when necessary

 ## License

 This project is open source.
 See LICENSE file for details.